 - This Government is committed to both the health response to COVID-19 and the economic recovery from its impacts. - The purchase and distribution of COVID 19 vaccines in New Zealand and the Pacific is a key part of achieving these aims. - A vaccine could mean that we can start moving towards a future where COVID-19 is a managed disease that our health and economic systems can accommodate. - A tagged contingency of \$600m was established in August 2020 to fund the initial purchases of vaccines and consumables required for the Immunisation Programme.
-At that time, it was noted that total costs would eventually be higher than this. - I support the recommendations in these three papers Together, they represent our best efforts to understand, quantify and respond appropriately to the variety of risks and benefits associated with accessing a safe, effective vaccine for COVID-19 as soon as possible.
+At that time, it was noted that total costs would eventually be higher than this. - These three papers represent the next set of decisions we need to take to implement our agreed approach to purchasing and distributing COVID-19 vaccines, including significant financial decisions. - I support the recommendations in these three papers.
+Together they represent our best efforts to understand, quantify and respond appropriately to the variety of risks and benefits associated with accessing a safe, effective vaccine for COVID-19 as soon as possible.